seanwatters/amber-vue-cli/README.md

-Development tool for Amber with Vue
+A development tool for the Amber with Vue.js recipe.